quiltdata/t4/UserDocs.md

 ### Pulling a package from T4
-To pull a package that has been published to T4, use `browse`:
+To pull everything in a published package onto your local machine use `install`:

+    t4.Package.install(
+        "username/packagename",
+        "s3://name-of-your-t4-bucket",
+        dest="path/to/file/location"
+    )

+To pull just the manifest from a published package, use  `browse`.
+You can then download specific files and subdirectories of the package using `fetch`:

 	# load the package from the registry
 	p = t4.Package.browse("username/packagename", registry="s3://name-of-your-t4-bucket")

-This will find the manifest associated with the given name and registry and downloads it into memory.
-This will not download the actual bytes.
-To do that, you can use `fetch`:

 	# download everything from a package
 	p.fetch("/", "target/directory/")